 We reached the bottom to the sound of cheers and jubilations as Alyson came sliding in.
 The temperature had started to drop as the earlier inversion retreated from the afternoon sun signifying the end of our day.
 During the return trip, Allen and I tempted the fates with our lackluster split-skiing ability and quickly learned the highbacks do not keep your legs anywhere near forward enough.
 Improving our telemarking abilities has been added to our skills agenda.
 We opted to head towards the gully for a speedier descent skating along previous tracks and enjoyed a late lunch before heading home.

-Did I help you plan a fun adventure or grab some epic shots?
-Consider supporting myself and the website for more future content!
+Did I help you plan a fun trip or grab some epic shots?
+Consider supporting the website for more future content.

-If you want to stay in the loop for the next destination, why not sign up below?
+🍺 Cheers to Adventure!If you want to stay in the loop for the next destination, why not sign up below?
 Emails are infrequent and it's easy to unsubscribe.